Hazebyte/CrateReloaded/docs/config/translating.md

 ### Validate an existing translation

-Translations are available from the community.
 Within github, please comment or suggest a pull request if a translation is wrong.